MichaelCurrin/twitterverse/docs/README.md

 See also other related docs in the site menu.

+### Cron scheduling

+If you are interested in scheduling jobs and are not familiar with `crontab`, I recommended researching how to use it before following the usage docs.
+See this cron tutorial in my [learn-bash](https://github.com/MichaelCurrin/learn-bash/tree/master/learn-bash) repo.

+### Makefile

 Run the following in the project for useful shortcuts through the `make` command.
 These are used in the sections above.